Sustainability

 Reducing chemical use at hydrofluoric acid treatment facilities:

-The water purification process requires regular regeneration of ion exchange resins.
-This produces a mixture of acidic and alkaline wastewater that previously was discharged into the public sewage system after terminal treatment.
-In response, we devised and introduced a new wastewater recycling system that separates high-concentration alkaline solution from wastewater and reuses it to adjust pH levels as required in hydrofluoric acid treatment equipment.
-This enabled us to reduce the amount of chemicals used, as well as overall costs.
+The water purification process requires regular regeneration of ion exchange resins, which produces a mixture of acidic and alkaline wastewater.
+At Fuji Electric, we previously neutralized this wastewater and, after terminal treatment, discharged it into the public sewage system.
+Wishing to reduce our use of chemicals, we devised and introduced a new wastewater recycling system that separates high-concentration alkaline solution from wastewater, and reuses this alkaline solution to make the necessary adjustments to pH levels for our hydrofluoric acid treatment equipment.
+This has enabled us to reduce the amount of chemicals used, as well as overall costs.